One semester prior to the semester in which a student anticipates graduating, the student should:

 Finalization and submission of a student’s Application to Graduate will activate the process by which the student will be certified for graduation, and the following requirements have been met.
 The student should confer with his/her program office one-two weeks after the application period has ended to assure that any problems related to these requirements are resolved in a timely manner and avoid delay of graduation until a subsequent semester.

 Specifically, the student’s records will be reviewed to verify satisfaction of the following requirements:

 - finalization and submission of his/her online Application to Graduate by the deadline;

 - instructor’s submission of passing grades for final semester credits;

-- removal of all I grades from his/her transcript;
+- removal of all I grades from transcript;

 - Removal of previously earned NG grades and blank grade awards - removal of all UP/SP grades from unapproved courses and/or the final semester in which the courses were taken;